-Processed noise monitoring data demonstrates that the ambient noise environment is dominated by road traffic noise compounded by fauna and insects.
+Processed noise monitoring data demonstrates that the ambient noise environment is dominated by road traffic noise compounded by fauna and insect activity.

-The data has also shown that construction activities during all phases of the roadworks have had the potential to exceed the lower noise limit at the adjacent sensitive receiver as these works have moved closer to the logger locations as phases of the construction works are completed.
+The data has also shown that construction activities during all phases of the roadworks have had the potential to exceed the lower noise limit at the adjacent sensitive receiver as these works have moved closer to the logger locations as elements of the works progressed.